ourworldventures/ourworld_books_OLD/content/ow_znz_company/licenses/finance/psp.md

 ![](img/psp.png)

-OurFintech aims to provide Payment Service Provider (PSP) licences to businesses and merchants.
+OurWorld Company aims to provide Payment Service Provider (PSP) licences to businesses and merchants.
 A payment service provider (PSP) is a company which provides merchants with individual merchant accounts, helps them with merchant underwriting and payment processing but does not fund merchants directly.

 PSP is a necessity in the digital age, offering online shopping services through electronic payments by using methods like direct debit, credit card, online bank transfer etc. while acting as a mediator between banks and customers.
 In simple words, it is an online payment solution for multiple channels, including mobile and online store.